solvialab/infragate-landing/docs/features.md

 - **BYON scope behavior** - `Existing Compartment OCID` alone reuses only the compartment.
 Infragate does not auto-discover existing VCN/subnet objects inside that compartment; leave VCN/subnet blank only when you want Infragate to create a fresh network stack there.
 - **Advanced override guardrails** - Advanced OCID fields validate resource-type prefixes and provide OCI-backed autocomplete for compartments, VCNs, and subnets to reduce typo/copy-paste errors before deploy.
 - **Shared compartment pattern** — for multiple clusters in one compartment, use a dedicated BYO compartment OCID in Advanced for every cluster in that shared domain; avoid reusing an auto-created per-cluster compartment as a shared target.
+- **Compartment subtree enforcement** — `Existing Compartment OCID` is validated against the install-time anchor compartment (set by the customer at install — can be the tenancy root, an existing org compartment, or a dedicated one) before Terraform runs.
+Descendants of the anchor at any depth are accepted; siblings, ancestors, or compartments in unrelated subtrees are rejected with a clear 400.
+This catches the misconfiguration upfront instead of letting it surface as a confusing mid-`terraform apply` IAM failure, since the runner's IAM `manage` policies are scoped to the anchor subtree.
+Customers who want a flat "anywhere goes" model anchor at the tenancy root; customers who want narrower blast radius pick a smaller anchor.
+Non-existent OCIDs return "compartment not found"; transient OCI API errors return 503 so the deploy can be retried.
 - **CIDR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
 - **Multi-pool support** — configure 1–N node pools per cluster, each with independent node count, OCPU, RAM, and storage sizing
 - **Shape sync from OCI** - Admin Configuration includes **Sync from OCI** for VM shapes, pulling OKE-compatible shapes for the current region/tenancy and merging them into `allowed_shapes` while preserving existing labels/toggles